bongomice/rotate/readme.md

 # Changelog

++ **1.5** Added support for heads and new 1.4 and 1.5 blocks such as activator rails and trapped chests, and the new painting.
+Rotated blocks are now seen as broken and replaced blocks for compatibility with block recording plugins like SWatchdog.
 + **1.4** Added support for a default tool.
 Rotate can now save users' tools.
 + **1.3** Added support for permissions and a config file.
 + **1.2** Plugin is available on BukkitDev.
 Fixed tools.